Stasys Pundzevičius

-Stasys Pundzevičius (2 September 1893 – 20 October 1980) was a Lithuanian division general, lecturer.
+Stasys Pundzevičius (2 September 1893 – 20 October 1980) was a Lithuanian division general and lecturer.
 He held high-ranking military positions in the interwar Lithuania: Chief of the Lithuanian Air Force, Chief of the General Staff, multiple times temporarily was the Chief of the Lithuanian Armed Forces, and was assigned Chief of the Lithuanian Armed Forces by the Provisional Government of Lithuania during the June Uprising in Lithuania.

 Early life

 Pundzevičius was born on 2 September 1893 in Laibiškiai near Skapiškis, then part of the Russian Empire.
 In 1913, he graduated from the Panevėžys Real School and since 1914 studied at the Kyiv Institute of Commerce.
 In 1915, he worked as a clerk for the Union of the All-Russian Land in Smolensk.

 In 1916, Pundzevičius was mobilized into the Imperial Russian Army and after graduating from the Orenburg School for Praporshchiks he fought in the Northern Front of the World War I. In 1918, he was taken prisoner by the Germans and upon being released he returned to Lithuania.